CandyScriptz/WhosHome/README.md

 A simple Python scanning tool.

 This is intended to be open source for anyone interested. <br />
+For MacOS/Linux. <br />
-More scanning/server options to be updated.
+More options to be added.

 ![whoshome](https://user-images.githubusercontent.com/68837956/104085563-922f4500-521e-11eb-95a2-6383577d2051.png)